Indications

 Stay active on long trips—Long plane or car trips are known to increase the risk of DVT or PE.
 Move your legs frequently by walking or stretching your legs while sitting

-Wear compression stockings—if your doctor recommends, to help reduce the risk of blood clots in the legs
+Wear compression stockings—If your doctor recommends, to help reduce the risk of blood clots in the legs

 Follow your doctor's recommendations—Talk to your doctor about certain lifestyle changes to help reduce the risk of DVT and PE, such as maintaining a healthy weight or staying active